sashafiero/spit-it-out/readme.md

 ## Changelog
+### 2.1.2
+* Fixed a bug introduced by previous update.
+Unchecking options did not actually remove them from the settings.

 ### 2.1.1
 * Fixed some error barfing by checking for isset() before using it
 * Tested against WP 4.4